 Watch the videos to find out more:

-Development of Social Thought - SOCI O240
+SOCI O240: Development of Social Thought

-This course focuses on the original writings of four social theorists: Karl Marx, Emile Durkheim, Max Weber and Georg Simmel.
+This course focuses on the original writings of four key social theorists: Karl Marx, Emile Durkheim, Max Weber, and Georg Simmel.
 Their ideas emerged in response to changes affecting modern Europe, but they have a timeless, universal quality about them.
 They help us make sense of contemporary and historical patterns of social life and social change in our local and global contexts.
 For this summer program, the course will examine the central tenets of the four theorists in the Indian context.

-Cultures of North India and Tibet - LING O294
+LING O294: Cultures of North India and Tibet

 Class ScheduleThere will usually be seventy-five minutes of class time each day for each course.
 The schedule will vary according to the demands of the travel itinerary.

 Loyola’s general academic policies apply to study abroad programs.
 Students must attend all classes and trips (except in case of illness) to fulfill the requirements for the courses.
 Communications with the mutual learning partner before and during the trip are part of the learning experience and are required.
-There will be written assignments that will be graded.
+There will be written assignments that are graded.

 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Integration into a new culture and learning environment creates particular challenges, both mental and physical, for an individual.
 For this reason, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with the CIE director or your doctor about plans to manage your health condition abroad.